EduhG/koko-devops/README.md

 kubectl taint node --all node-role.kubernetes.io/master-
 ```

+After a few minutes we should be able to access the deployed app in the browser with this url `http://MASTER_SERVER_IP:30007`

-> Alternatively, you can increament the count option of workers in `$(pwd)/devops/infra/main.tf`.
+> Alternatively, you can increament the count option of workers in `$(pwd)/devops/infra/terraform.tfvars`.
 This will create extra ec2 instances.

 > Then downgrade the ec2 instance for the master cluster to `t3a.micro` since we wont be deploying our aplication on the master.

-After a few minutes we should be able to access the deployed app in the browser with this url `http://MASTER_SERVER_IP:30007`

 ### Tearing down resources